 The caves remained empty for thousands of years until some wandering hippies discovered them and inhabited them.
 Several others followed them, with Bob Dylan, Janis Joplin, and Kat Stevens only being some of the names that compose the list.

 A few meters from the caves, the sandy beach of Matala still attracts thousands of visitors every year with its shimmering waters and unmatched vibe.
-A definite must-visit for everyone with a taste for beauty, history, and culture.
+A definite must-visit for everyone with a taste for beauty, history, and culture that want to experience the beaches in Greece to their full potential.

 Vai Beach, Crete